dvergeylen/place2be-docs/getting_started/gui_overview.md

     <li>Defining one Condition Set with one Condition in it</li>
   </ul>
   <h1 class="title is-3">Create new Gamification Scheme</h1>
   <p>Creating a new Gamification Scheme couldn't be easier.
-Simply encode a name (you can always change it later) in the 'New Game' text field on your dashboard and hit the 'Create' button!
-For instance, let's create a new Gamification Scheme called "Football Fan Loyalty Program":</p>
+Simply encode a name (you can always change it later) in the 'New Gamification Scheme' text field on your dashboard and hit the 'Create' button!
+For instance, let's create a new Scheme called "Football Fan Loyalty Program":</p>
   <figure class="image has-text-centered figure-printscreen">
     <img class="is-hcentered" src="{{ site.baseurl }}/assets/images/gui_overview/create_new_game.png" alt=""/>
     <figcaption class="is-hcentered">Fig1. - Create a new Gamification scheme by entering a name and hitting Create button.</figcaption>
   </figure>
-  <p>Your freshly created Game should be displayed, including two tabs to populate the scheme and to get the credentials for API communication.</p>
+  <p>Your freshly created Gamification Scheme should be displayed, including two tabs to populate the scheme and to get the credentials for API communication.</p>

   <figure class="image has-text-centered figure-printscreen">
     <img class="is-hcentered" src="{{ site.baseurl }}/assets/images/gui_overview/new_game_created.png" alt=""/>